 RV carpeting is made of similar materials as carpeting you find in your home or office, but like RV furniture, it needs to be professionally cleaned more frequently than that in your home or office.
 Champion Carpet Care Company uses low moisture hot water extraction.
 Carpet manufacturers, carpet fiber producers and major trade unions agree that hot water extraction is the only way to lift stubborn dirt and stains.
 It’s the only method that provides enough heat to kill the bacteria that builds up in the carpeting and to lift grease and oil stains.
 Low moisture hot water extraction provides all the benefits of hot water extraction but uses a lot less water.
 Carpeting dries faster, and there’s less waste to dispose of.

 Similar to your home or office, vacuuming is the main way you’ll maintain your RV carpeting.
 But, because of the tighter spaces, you’ll need to use the specialized hose attachments to remove dust and dirt from hard-to-reach places.
-Spot cleaning, especially on carpeting that is protected by DuPont Teflon® carpet protector is pretty easy if you get to the spill or pet accident quickly.
+Spot cleaning is pretty easy if you get to the spill or pet accident quickly.
 It’s just a matter of blotting up as much much liquid up as you can with white paper towels or a clean white terrycloth towel.
 Then, gently rub in a soap and warm water mixture or a mixture of 50% water and 50% vinegar, working from the outside of the spot inward to keep it from spreading.
 Blot the spot dry with white paper towels or a clean white terrycloth.
 Or, use a shop vac to vacuum up the excess moisture.
 Baking soda and dry corn starch do a great job of deodorizing RV carpeting as it does with your home or office carpeting.